 There are special covered procedures that induce pregnancy but do not treat the underlying medical condition.
 They include (but are not limited to) artificial insemination and in vitro fertilization.
-Infertility services are subject to a \$10,000 (\$30,000 if a Center of Excellence (COE) is used) combined lifetime maximum benefit for each covered individual (you and/or your spouse/domestic partner).
-This limit applies to all benefits received under the Medical Plan regardless of whether the service was received innetwork or out-of-network.
+Infertility services are subject to a \$10,000 (\$30,000 if a Center of Excellence (COE) is used) combined lifetime maximum benefit for each covered individual.
+This limit applies to all benefits received under the Medical Plan regardless of whether the service was received in-network or out-of-network.
+Please note: amounts paid by the Plan (not your out-of-pocket expenses) apply to the Lifetime Infertility maximum.
 This limit does not apply to the services used to determine the initial diagnosis of infertility and/or its cause, which are not subject to the \$10,000 (\$30,000 if using a COE) benefit maximum.
-All procedures and access will be governed by the health care company's protocols for determining appropriateness of care.
-Please also see the "Infertility Drugs" information under "What's Covered and Not Covered" on page 84 for information on a \$10,000 lifetime maximum on prescription drugs related to infertility treatment.
-Please contact your option's claims administrator for specific details.
+All procedures and access will be governed by the health care company's clinical policies for determining appropriateness of care.
+Please also see the "Infertility Drugs" information under "What's Covered and Not Covered" on page 86 for information on a \$10,000 lifetime maximum on prescription drugs related to infertility treatment.
+Please contact your health care company for specific details.